hemerson1/SimpleRL/README.md

 **File**: ```laser_tag.py```

 **Description**: A turn-based grid environment in which a selected agent competes against an enemy in the game of laser tag with the end goal to reduce the opposing player's lives to zero.
+* State -  a flattened version of the grid environment with the positions of both players and the terrain.
+* Action - a player movement in a given direction followed by a shot in another specified direction.
+* Reward - given for every successful hit on the opponent.

 ### Hospital